Reflections on the design, applications and implementations of the normative specification language eFLINT: Design Reflections

-In a type declaration, the \lstinline-Open- and \lstinline-Closed- modifiers are available to indicate whether the \textbf{closed world} assumption holds for the declared type.
-By default, a type is closed.
-The logic for open types is three-valued: True, False or Unknown.
-An instance is True or False if and only if it has been explicitly assigned a truth value using \lstinline-Creates-, \lstinline-Terminates-, \lstinline-+<EXPR>-, \lstinline+-<EXPR>+, or when it is derived\footnote{Note that eFLINT does not have derivation rules with negative conclusions but does support negative antecedents in rules.} as True (see also \Cref{sec:naf} on negation as failure).
-All other instances are assigned Unknown.
-A closed type can be seen as a special case of an open type for which Unknown is also interpreted as False, i.e. an instance of a closed type not explicitly assigned True or False is implicitly assigned False.
-The \lstinline-Obfuscates- clause has been added to the language to set the truth value of an instance to Unknown and can be used in all positions where \lstinline-Creates- and \lstinline-Terminates- can be used.
+The \lstinline-Open- and \lstinline-Closed- modifiers are available to indicate whether the \textbf{closed world} or \req{open world} (\Cref{tab:requirements1}) assumption holds for the declared type.
+The logic for open types is three-valued: true, false or unknown.
+An instance is true or false if and only if it has been explicitly assigned a truth value as part of additional input (described below), or using \lstinline-Creates-, \lstinline-Terminates-, \lstinline-+<EXPR>-, \lstinline+-<EXPR>+, or when it is derived as true.
+The truth of all other instances is unknown.
+A closed type can be seen as a special case of an open type for which unknown is also interpreted as false.
+The \lstinline-Obfuscates- clause has been added to the language to remove the truth assignment of an instance.

-The open types of a specification can be seen as parameters of the specification capturing knowledge not modelled by the specification and only available within the execution context in which the specification is applied as a service.
-The declarations of open types thus communicate information about the interface between the service and the execution context, i.e. that the execution context is expected to provide information in order to successfully apply the service.
-As a rule of thumb, one can declare those (fact-)types as open whose instances have assignments that are not determined or modified by the specification itself.
-During development of a specification, these instances are recognised as those that need to be asserted True or False in a scenario prior to statements of the scenario (e.g. for testing purposes).
-In the running example, these are \lstinline+bidder+, \lstinline-auctioneer-, and \lstinline+min-price-of+.
+The open types of a specification serve as parameters of the specification capturing knowledge only available within the environment in which the specification is applied (\req{service interface}).
+As a rule of thumb, one can declare those (fact-)types as open whose truth values are not modified by the specification itself.
+For the running example, we could decide the following: